ezsystems/ezplatform/README.md

 ## What is eZ Studio ?
 *eZ Studio* is a commercial CMS (Content Management System) software developed by eZ Systems AS and the eZ Community.

-*eZ Studio* is a standalone product which is based on *eZ Platform*, it is independent, as a set of bundles. eZ Studio, like Platform is built on top of the Symfony framework (Full Stack).
+*eZ Studio* derives from *eZ Platform*.
+It is composed of a set of bundles. eZ Studio, like Platform is built on top of the Symfony framework (Full Stack).
 It has been in development since 2014.

 ## eZ Studio vs. eZ Platform
-This repository contains *eZ Studio* the next generation CMS which uses the same Symfony kernel as *eZ Platform* (formerly known also as *eZ Publish 6*), but does not include the legacy kernel, nor its library dependencies. eZ Studio is where the new features are added.
+This repository contains *eZ Studio*, the next generation CMS which uses the same Symfony kernel as *eZ Platform* (formerly known also as *eZ Publish 6*), but does not include the legacy kernel, nor its library dependencies. eZ Studio comes with new features that extend Platform functionality.

 ### Abstract:
 - **Very extensible** *You can extend the application and the content model in many ways*